Rahulpippalla/dmo_flight_conversion/README.md

 1. In each service binding, choose the button `Publish`.

 To fill the demo database tables with sample business data:
-1. Expand the package structure in the Project Explorer `/DMO/FLIGHT_LEGACY` > `Source Code Library` > `Classes`.
+1. Expand the package structure in the Project Explorer `ZFLIGHT_LEGACY` > `Source Code Library` > `Classes`.
-2. Select the data generator class `/DMO/CL_FLIGHT_DATA_GENERATOR` and press `F9` (Run as Console Application).
+2. Select the data generator class `ZCL_FLIGHT_DATA_GENERATOR` and press `F9` (Run as Console Application).

 NOTE: In case the activation via the button in the service bindings is not possible, you can use Gateway tools to activate the service, see [here](https://help.sap.com/docs/ABAP_PLATFORM_NEW/fc4c71aa50014fd1b43721701471913d/b58a3c27df4e406f9335d4b346f6be04.html?version=202210.LATEST#%EE%81%B0-service-transport2).

-NOTE: The namespace /DMO/ is reserved for the demo content.
-Apart from the downloaded demo content, do not use the namespace /DMO/ and do not create any development objects in the downloaded packages.
-You can access the development objects in /DMO/ from your own namespace.
+NOTE: The namespace Z is reserved for the demo content.
+Apart from the downloaded demo content, do not use the namespace Z and do not create any development objects in the downloaded packages.
+You can access the development objects in Z from your own namespace.

 ## How to obtain support